Cookie Settings

 Xenium

 The Xenium chemistry can detect up to 400 transcripts in fresh frozen and FFPE samples.
 Signal amplification via a rolling circle reaction allows the analysis of isoforms or fusions.
+Also the newest 5k panels can be run on our system.

 Each methodology has its merit (apart from the number of transcripts).
 If you are lost in space, we are happy to provide guidance in selecting the best technology for your project.